 This year's tournament should be familiar to those who have participated before, with a four-game format that uses point accumulation to decide champions.
-The cost is still $625-$675 per team, depending on if you make the early-rate cutoff date (March 1, details below).
+The cost is $750 per team.

-Also, please know that we are putting together hotel and condo deals that will be available for your teams through Mountain Resorts and some other housing companies and hotels.
-The links to these discounted rates will be available at the top of our steamboatyouthlacrosse.org homepage later this January.
+Also, please know that we are putting together hotel and condo deals that will be available for your teams.
+The links to these discounted rates will be available at the top of our steamboatyouthlacrosse.org homepage soon.

 PLEASE DO NOT CONFUSE THE "STEAMBOAT CLASSIC" WITH ANY OTHER TOURNAMENT IN THE AREA.
 WE ARE THE ONLY STEAMBOAT LACROSSE TOURNAMENT OPERATED BY LOCALS FOR OVER A DECADE!

 In an effort to make things easy for you, we put ALL TOURNAMENT INFO on this post.
 As new info becomes available, it will be added to this post and emailed to teams that are signed up.
 If you have a question, scroll down and you should be able to find the answer.
 Please read all info carefully, and if you have any questions, contact Tournament Director Andy Flax (email@example.com).